 The lure of success and casino profits drove the proprietors to do anything to make the property thrive.
 This was despite great odds, such as financing woes, local opposition, legal entanglements and mob interest.

-The story, unearthed from interviews, newspaper articles, and gaming, court, real estate and other records, is yet another chip in the stack that is Nevada's compelling gambling history.
+The true story, unearthed from interviews, newspaper articles, and gaming, court, real estate and other records, is yet another chip in the stack that is Nevada's compelling gambling history.